 Save precious water

-Growing organic cotton uses less water than conventionally produced cotton – by up to 91%!
+Growing organic cotton uses less water than conventionally produced cotton.
 Because hazardous synthetic pesticides and fertilisers are banned, rivers, lakes, and drinking water are protected too.
 Organic farming techniques protect the soil, making it more like a sponge which also means organic crops are more resilient in the face of floods and droughts.
 This is key in the face of a rapidly changing climate.

 Help farmers feed their families

 Organic farmers always grow other crops alongside their cotton.
 These crops can provide farming families and their communities with a more stable, accessible, abundant, and diverse food supply, and an additional source of income.

 Give control to farmers not GM companies